On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Numerical setting

+Reorientations from one state to another occur during the time sequence but each state is not necessarily equally visited.
+In order to counteract this bias, we have built enlarged snapshot sets, obtained by the action of the symmetry group of the problem on the original snapshot sets.
+The symmetries are based on four independent symmetries $S_x$, $S_y$, $S_z$ and $S_d$ with respect to the planes $x=0.5$, $y=0.5$, $z=0.5$ and $x=y$.
+This generates a group of 16 symmetries for the cube, which should lead to a 16-fold in the number of snapshots.
+However, since we will exclusively consider the vertical mid-planes $x=0.5$ and $y=0.5$, which are invariant planes for respectively $S_x$ and $S_y$, the increase is reduced.
+The data set aggregates 1000 snapshots on each of the planes $x=0.5$ and $y=0.5$, each of which undergoes a vertical flip, a horizontal flip and a combination of the two, yielding a total of $N_s=8000$ snapshots.

 The LDA technique requires transforming the data into a non-negative, integer field.
-The signal defined on a grid of $\tilde{N_C}$ cells was digitized using a rescaling factor $s$ and positive and negative values were split onto two distinct grids, leading to a field defined on $ N_C = 2 \tilde{N}_C$ cells.
-We thus define
+The signal defined on a grid of $\tilde{N_C}$ cells was digitized using a rescaling factor $s$.
+If the field was not of constant sign ({temperature, heat flux}), positive and negative values were split onto two distinct grids, leading to a field defined on $ N_C = 2 \tilde{N}_C$ cells. {For the heat flux, this gives}